Nature Poetry Prompts

 64. Compose a tanka about the first flower blooming after a forest fire.
 Explore themes of resilience, hope, and renewal.

-See also Best Free Poetry Prompts Generator
+See also 31 December Poetry Prompts 2024

 65. Craft a 14-line poem about a hummingbird building its nest.
 Focus on the delicacy and intricacy of the construction.